 Same?
 Better?
 Worse?

-How this helps the mind
+How this helps your mind

 Changing routine can even help open your mind to new perspectives.
 Our minds like to think thoughts and look for evidence to support it (Let’s face it, we all love to be right!)

 So why not play with this thought “I can actually recover from IBS”, and experiment with that.
 See what evidence out there supports that inspiring belief.

 It gradually allows you to learn to trust yourself (and others) more, and even try out new techniques that your doctor cannot bring you.